Skip to main content

 In My Mailbox: Letters

 I receive so many physical letters and cards that I decided to keep them all in a binder.
-I also receive many, many emails and I faithfully print out each one and place it in the binder because I’m so afraid they might get lost otherwise.
+I also receive many, many emails and I faithfully print out each one and place it in the binder because I’m afraid they might get lost otherwise.

 I think my favourite email of all times arrived from a complete stranger, who wrote: “Dear Elinor, I am now three-quarters of the way through Bird’s Eye View and if you kill off Charlie, I will never speak to you again!”